ttntm/ttntm/content/blog/11-hugo-leaflet.md

 Best have a quick look at the repository and its structure now, it'll make the following explanations easier to understand: {{< link-ext "GitHub Repository" "github.com/ttntm/hugo-leaflet-store-locator" >}}

-> There's a live demo on Netlify which can be found here: {{< link-ext "leaflet-store-locator.netlify.com" "leaflet-store-locator.netlify.com" >}}
+> There's a live demo on Netlify which can be found here: {{< link-ext "leaflet-store-locator.netlify.app" "leaflet-store-locator.netlify.app" >}}

 ### Location Data